 Kadi Viik is an editor and contributor.
 She has a background in human rights and has previously worked for the Estonian government and the UN.
 When she is not writing for Feministeerium, she is probably somewhere in the Southern Hemisphere observing elections, or volunteering for social causes in Estonia.
 She believes in the power of grassroots activism and writing.

-Nele Laos is a project coordinator, an activist and a leftist feminist in training.
+Nele Laos is a project coordinator and an activist.
 She is currently studying for her master’s degree in sociology at Tallinn University.
 In the past, she has organised Ladyfest Tallinn, and now she is poking her nose into different East and Central European grassroots initiatives related to queer-feminist issues and leftist politics.